 Tittjung says support could look different for everybody, knowing not everyone can afford to shop.
 Attending an event, sharing social posts, or telling friends about the local businesses can help too.
 “It doesn’t have to be money.
 Of course we want sales, but it doesn’t have to come directly.”

-One way to support is being part of community events.
-Tittjung and Dayton are hosting a Bark The Halls craft night event on Friday, Nov.
-22, and the Giving Trees to benefit Denver and Aurora Housing Authorities, Aurora Animal Shelter, and The Center on Colfax are up.
+Another way to support is being part of community events like the Giving Trees, which benefit Denver and Aurora Housing Authorities, Aurora Animal Shelter, and The Center on Colfax.
 Tittjung says there will be 750 tags on the trees between now and Christmas Eve.
-Anyone can take a tag, buy a gift, and drop them off at Bonez 4 Budz.
+Anyone can take a tag, buy a gift, and drop it off at Bonez 4 Budz.

 She’s confident people will come out and support the people who need it the most.
 “We’re part of this building because of the community.
 And they show up time and time again.”